MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 5. Send the photo.

-    The file is uploaded to OneDrive and appears as a new window in the Dynamics 365 Guides user’s environment.
-The Dynamics 365 Guides user can save the file to their OneDrive by selecting the **OneDrive** button in the upper-right corner of the window.
-The OneDrive file is then saved to a folder called "HoloLens Received Files."
+    The file is uploaded to OneDrive for Business and appears as a new window in the Dynamics 365 Guides user’s environment.
+The Dynamics 365 Guides user can save the file to their OneDrive for Business folder by selecting the **OneDrive** button in the upper-right corner of the window.
+The file is then saved to a folder called "HoloLens Received Files."
 A link to the file is available in the Teams chat after the call ends.

 ## Use Teams (PC or Mac) to share a screen with a Dynamics 365 Guides user on HoloLens